VIPUL070/VIPUL070/README.md

 ## 3rd-year CS Student | Builder | Web Developer

 Hi!
-I'm a passionate Computer Science student exploring the world of software development — from DSA to full-stack web apps and AI.
+I'm a Computer Science student exploring the world of software development — from DSA to full-stack web apps and AI.

 * 🌍 I'm based in India
 * ✉️ You can contact me at [sutharvipul007@gmail.com](mailto:sutharvipul007@gmail.com)